ironhack-labs/lab-react-cinema/README.md

 ### Iteration 0 | Initialize the project

-After forking and cloning the project, you will have to add a `.env` file in the root and add the following into it:
+After forking and cloning the project, you will have to add a `.env` file in the server folder and add the following into it:

 ```shell
 PORT=5000